ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 <img src="https://github.com/ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/assets/82080194/81ca9710-339f-4e06-976d-14eb5ac34e05" alt="image" width="300"/>

 ### Display Statistics
-Code returns statistics of each evaluation and creates graphs for BERT, BLEU and the final subset of filtered manual evaluation.
+Code returns statistics for each evaluation and creates graphs for BERT, BLEU, and the final subset of filtered manual evaluation.

 ## Final Filtering
 The final filter of translated prompts is done with the BERT metric. \